 sharks = ["Hammerhead", "Great White", "Tiger", "Whale"] options = sharks.map { |shark| "<option>#{shark}</option>" } print options # ["<option>Hammerhead</option>", "<option>Great White</option>", "<option>Tiger</option>", "<option>Whale</option>"]

-method returns a new array, leaving the original array unmodified.
-If you want to modify the original array, you can use map!
+The map method returns a new array, leaving the original array unmodified.
+If you want to modify the original array, you can use map! or collect!.

 Converting an Array to a String